What is CIS-CAT?

-To access CIS-CAT Lite, download it here.
+To access CIS-CAT Lite v3 or v4, download it here.

 To access CIS-CAT Pro, your organization must be a CIS SecureSuite Member.
 Members can download CIS-CAT Pro from our community platform, CIS WorkBench.
 Log in to CIS WorkBench with your work email address (registration required) and click on the “Downloads” tab.
 Here, you’ll find the most recent version of CIS-CAT Pro pinned at the top of the page and available for download.
 Members can download CIS-CAT Pro Assessor v3, CIS-CAT Pro Assessor v4, and CIS-CAT Pro Dashboard separately.